dynarithmic/twain_library_source/README.md

 ```

-If you are not using Visual C++, you will need to build the following boost libraries:
+If you are **not** using Visual C++, you will need to build the following boost libraries:
 * chrono
 * date_time
 * filesystem
 * log
 * system
 * thread

+and change the make file or whatever build utility you're using to point to the correct version of the boost library.

 ----
 The **ZIP7_UTIL_CMD** is the full path name of the executable file **7z.exe** of the **7-Zip** archiving utility.
 For example: